Getting cutting-edge tools into the hands of more young people.

 We first developed and piloted the course for the USAID-funded Community, Family and Youth Resilience (CFYR) Program, which supports vulnerable youth ages 10-29 and is being implemented in fifteen communities in Guyana, Saint Lucia, and St. Kitts and Nevis.
 Using an evidence-based, public-health approach, CFYR provides targeted interventions to youth at varying degrees of risk.
 The goal of USAID’s CFYR is to empower youth ages 10-29 to become productive citizens and make positive contributions to society.

-In the summer of 2020, Common Ground has been engaged to lead two additional cohorts through the six-part course, providing us with a wealth of additional feedback and the ability to continue improving the course.
+In the summer of 2020, Common Ground was engaged to lead two additional cohorts of the 12-week course, providing us with a wealth of additional feedback and the ability to continue improving the course.
+Those sessions lead to the development of a 9-hour, quick-impact version of the course specifically for youth-service professionals.
+Three cohorts were trained using this model in the early fall of 2020.

 The objectives of this web-based curriculum are to build knowledge and working competencies to: